StadGent/fractal_styleguide_gent-base/components/31-molecules/cta-block/README.md

 * A primary action (required)
 * A secondary action (optional)

-The primary action can be one of the following types:
+The primary action and the optional secondary action can both be one of the following types:

 * A link to a web page (internal or external)
 * A link to a document
 * A link to an e-mail address (mailto-link)
 * A link to a telephone number (tel-link)

-The optional secondary action can be one of the following types:

-* A link to a web page (internal or external)
-* A link to a document

 Links to web pages, e-mail addresses and telephone numbers are presented using a <a href="{{path './link.html'}}">link</a>.
 Links to documents are presented using a <a href="{{path './file-download.html'}}">file download</a>.

+When using a call to action, please note the following:

+* The optional short text explaining the call to action **cannot contain links**.
+Links can only be added to a call to action using the primary and secondary action of the call to action. **A call to action may never have more than two actions.**
+* Use **clear and distinct labels** for the primary and secondary action of the call to action.
+* Avoid having a primary action and secondary action of the same type.
+This can be confusing for users.

 ## Behavior of this component